orca-zhang/ecache/README_en.md

 - Objects can also be stored directly (compared to the previous one, the performance is worse because there are copy operations when taken out)
 - The larger cached objects, the better, the upper level of the business, the better (save memory assembly and data organization time)
 - If you don’t want to erase the hot data due to traversal requests, you can switch to [`LRU-2` mode](#LRU-2-mode), there may be very little loss (💬 [What Is LRU-2](#What-Is-LRU-2))
+  - - The size of `LRU2` and `LRU` is set to 1/4 and 3/4, which may perform better。
 - One instance can store multiple types of objects, try adding a prefix when formatting the key and separating it with a colon
 - For scenes with large concurrent visits, try `256`, `1024` buckets, or even more
 - Can be used as a **buffer queue** to merge updates to reduce disk flushes (data can be rebuilt or tolerate loss of power outage)